bitcoin-tools/nodebuilder/README.md

 ## Prerequisites

 1. An active internet connection (of course)
-3. macOS or any modern Linux distribution **based on Debian**, such as [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
+2. macOS or any modern Linux distribution **based on Debian**, such as [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
-4. `bash`, which is probably already installed, or you can install on Linux with `sudo apt install -y bash`
+3. `bash`, which is probably already installed, or you can install on Linux with `sudo apt install -y bash`
-5. `curl`, which is installed by default on macOS, or you can install on Linux with `sudo apt install -y curl`
+4. `curl`, which is installed by default on macOS, or you can install on Linux with `sudo apt install -y curl`

+(The script will automatically install additional dependencies.)

 This script **does not** support 32-bit operating systems.
 The processor architecture must be either x86_64 or arm64.

-## How to Run Node Builder
+## How to Run nodebuilder

 Open the Terminal and run the following command:
 ```